 Time and Opportunity Constraints

-If few scoring events occur early, the remaining time carries heightened significance.
-As time runs out, each remaining opportunity becomes more impactful relative to the expected total.
+Match duration limits scoring opportunities.
+In low-scoring sports, this amplifies variance.
+If few events occur early, the remaining time carries heightened significance.
+As time runs out, each chance becomes more impactful relative to the expected total.

 Why Late Scores Feel Disproportionate